zorael/lu/README.md

 Releases of the library prior to `v3.0.0` remain available for older compilers.

+**Please report bugs.
+Unreported bugs can only be fixed by accident.**

 ### In brief

 API documentation can be found [here](https://zorael.github.io/lu).